ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

   reduce the cognitive overload when dealing with error types;
   **Waiting CI/review**: https://gitlab.haskell.org/ghc/ghc/-/merge_requests/4747

-- [ ] Introduce proper error and warning types for the different phases of the compilation pipeline (i.e. `TcRnWarning`, `TcRnError` etc) as well as two umbrella `GhcError` and `GhcWarning` types which will be used in the driver, at the top level, to report errors.
-At this stage we won't yet make use of these new types;
+- [ ] Introduce proper diagnostic types for the different phases of the compilation pipeline (i.e. `TcRnMessage`, `PsMessage` etc).
+Initially these will be opaque types with no constructors, and "filled" later, to minimise breakages.
+Introduce also an umbrella `GhcMessage` type which will be used in the driver, at the top level, to report diagnostics.
+At this stage we won't yet make use of any of the new types;

 - [ ] Extend the parser error types to adhere to the new error-messages architecture, and port the codebase to use these new format of errors.